How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 6. Pricing Without Data

-If you can't answer "what's our average revenue per PPV sent?" and "what's our open rate by price tier?", you're pricing blind.
+If you can't answer "what's our average revenue per PPV sent?" and "what's our unlock rate by price tier?", you're pricing blind.
 Track these metrics obsessively.
 They tell you exactly where your pricing is leaving money on the table.
 For a deeper dive on using data to drive revenue, see our guide on maximizing revenue beyond chatting.

 7. Discounting Too Often